-Malta’s tax system has been and remains an important factor in securing the country’s steady and significant growth as a reputable financial services centre.
+The system of tax in Malta has been and remains an important factor in securing the country’s steady and significant growth as a reputable financial services centre.
 The tax system was vetted thoroughly by the European Commission upon Malta’s accession to the European Union and has since been approved as fully compliant with all requirements of EU law.

-GVZH Advocates provides a range of local and international clients with consultancy and advisory services addressing any aspects of domestic taxation and the Malta tax treatment of proposed structures or transactions of varying size and complexity.
+GVZH Advocates provides a range of local and international clients with consultancy and advisory services addressing any aspects of domestic taxation and the treatment of tax in Malta, of proposed structures or transactions of varying size and complexity.
 Our tax practice is regularly called upon to assist in high-level tax and estate planning and also to advise on the Malta tax implications of non-tax driven exercises involving corporate, trusts and other arrangements.

 Services provided by our tax practice may include advice concerning:

 - corporate and tax structuring

 - the direct and indirect implications of tax in Malta of any proposed transaction or set of transactions;

 - alternative structures or transactions which may be favourable in a given set of circumstances;